In July the following research on herbs and health has caught my eye.

-Vitamin E has been shown to slow the progression of Alzheimer’s according to the Alzheimer’s research centre in New York.
+2. Vitamin E has been shown to slow the progression of Alzheimer’s according to the Alzheimer’s research centre in New York.

-people who are suffering from depression have lower levels of zinc in their blood and supplementation (or dietary changes) can make a significant difference.
+3. A new study has shown that people who are suffering from depression have lower levels of zinc in their blood and supplementation (or dietary changes) can make a significant difference.

-red clover significantly reduced hot flushes in menopausal women.
+4. A new study has shown that red clover significantly reduced hot flushes in menopausal women.